X

 • Latest News

-The Shared Care Planning was transitioned to Pegasus Health in February 2023.
+The Shared Care Planning team transitioned to Pegasus Health in February 2024.

-Shared Care Planning describes a way of working which involves community, primary and secondary health services working together to proactively manage and plan care with patients who have complex needs.
+Shared Care Planning describes a way of working which involves community, primary and secondary health services working together to proactively manage and plan care with people who have complex health needs.

 Shared care plans enable coordination and improved communication between primary, secondary and community health services and real time information sharing.
 The shared care plans are accessed through HealthOne and Health Connect South and include the Acute Plan and the Personalised Care Plan.